magento/devdocs/guides/v2.2/ui_comp_guide/components/ui-checkbox.md

 ## Overview

-The Checkbox component is a field of the UI Form the initial display state of which is an `<inupt>` element of the "checkbox" type.
-It also can be displayed as the "toggle" handler or the radio button element.
+The Checkbox component implements a form field that is a checkbox `<inupt>` element.
+It can also be displayed as a "toggle" handler or a radio button element.

 ## Сheckbox configuration